 Section 507.
-Sale of Tax Anticipation Notes.-Tax anticipation notes may be sold at public or private sale as the governing body of the local government unit may determine.
-Any public sale shall be advertised and conducted in the manner and subject to the conditions provided for a public sale of bonds in Article VII of this act, except as modified by this Article V. The governing body of the local government unit shall award the notes by ordinance to specified purchasers at a specified price, not less than the principal amount thereof.
+Sale of Tax Anticipation Notes.-Tax anticipation notes may be sold at public, [or] private, or invited sale as the governing body of the local government unit may determine.
+Any public sale shall be advertised and conducted in the manner and subject to the conditions provided for a public sale of bonds in Article VII of this act, except as modified by this Article V. The governing body of the local government unit shall award the notes by resolution to specified purchasers at a specified price, not less than the principal amount thereof.
+At the time of delivery of each issue, series or subseries of tax anticipation notes, authorized officers of the local government unit shall certify to the original purchasers thereof that the amount of all such notes to remain outstanding will not exceed the limitations of section 502 calculated, however, from the date of such certificate to the respective maturity dates of all such notes to remain outstanding.
+Such certificate need not be filed with the department but a copy thereof shall be retained by the local government unit until all tax anticipation notes issued during the fiscal year shall have been paid in full.

 Section 508.
-Condition Precedent to Validity of Tax Anticipation Notes.-No tax anticipation note shall be valid or obligatory in the hands of an original purchaser thereof until certified copies of the authorizing and awarding ordinances, due proofs of publication, the certificate as to the taxes and revenues remaining to be collected, and a true copy of the accepted proposal for the purchase of the tax anticipation notes shall have been filed for record in the office for the recording of deeds in and for the county in which the local government unit is located and with the department.
-No approval of the department shall be required in the case of tax anticipation notes.
+Condition Precedent to Validity of Tax Anticipation Notes.-No tax anticipation note shall be valid or obligatory in the hands of an original purchaser thereof until certified copies of the authorizing and a warding resolution, the certificate as to the taxes and revenues remaining to be collected, and a true copy of the accepted proposal for the purchase of the tax anticipation notes shall have been filed [for record in the office for the recording of deeds in and for the county in which the local government unit is located and] with the department.
+No approval of the department shall be required. [, nor shall the provisions of Article VIII apply, in the case of tax anticipation notes.]